 - Reviews and inspections carried out by an internal auditor reporting to the EFSA’s Management Board’s Audit Committee, which advises senior management on possible improvements to work practices.

 - External evaluation: EFSA’s Founding Regulation obliges the Authority to commission independent external evaluations of its work and working practices.
 Based on these evaluations, the Management Board makes recommendations on EFSA’s future management plans and strategies.
+The third and most recent evaluation was completed in 2018 and covered the period from 2011 to 2016.

 In addition the Authority is legally bound by European Union legislation on issues such as public access to documents.